danish-119/Bank-Management-System/README.md

     These defined colors have also been used in coloring specific text outputs in various locations<br>
     throughout the program.<br><br>

 **Note: Please refrain from submitting this code as your university project.
 We disclaim<br>any responsibility for consequences arising from such actions.
-Instead, utilize this<br>project as a valuable resource to seek guidance and inspiration for creating<br>an outstanding university project.**
+Instead, utilize this project<br>as a valuable resource to seek guidance and inspiration for creating an out-<br>standing university project.**